Curtis2012/dewheater/README.md

   https://pypi.org/project/RPi.bme280/

-Libraries to be added to support BME280:
+### Libraries to be added to support BME280:

+  a.
 RPi.bme280

-  smbus2
+  b. smbus2

 The hacked dew heater is based upon a dew heater like the one at the link below: